Showing posts with label 2023. Show all posts

 So, first things first, we need to seek out the farm as there's trouble afoot!

-As you can see, these aren't friendly soldiers at all and kill your family.
+As you can see, these aren't friendly soldiers at all, and they kill your family.

-The family are slain but there's no time to mourn as we go looking for anything useful.
+The family is slain, but there's no time to mourn as we go looking for anything useful.